 One of my favorite TED talks is about a young dancer whose parents thought she had educational challenges, but in reality, she really needed to get up and get moving.
 Why, you ask?

 I especially identified with this video because my little sister struggled in school before she found dance.
 In fact, while she was in an arts program, her grades were never better!
 And today, she is a professional dancer in New York.

 Whatever physical activity excites your child, let them give it a try!
 To get excited about dance, try a subscription to My Ballet Box.
 From child to adult, this program keeps young dancers excited and engaged in the dance world.

-As a bookworm, never in a million years would I think I'd love tennis, but after a summer at a tennis camp when I was 10, I got hooked.
-I love tennis, and your child might, too!
+As a bookworm, never in a million years would I think I'd love hiking, but after attending summer camp when I was 10, I got hooked.
+I love hiking, and your child might, too!
 To get them excited, consider a subscription to Think Outside Boxes for a monthly curriculum on outdoor skills (plus a ton of fun gear).

 Arts and Crafts

-Coloring in-between the lines is an accomplishment all parents remember from early childhood days.
-Even adults love to color (re: adult coloring books).
+Coloring in the lines is an accomplishment all parents remember from early childhood days.
+Even adults love to color (see: adult coloring books).

 In fact, coloring is a wonderful resource for learning.
 It teaches colors, fine motor skills, and relaxes the body, easing tension and anxiety.
 It's also a wonderful opportunity to spend time with your child or to teach them independence and being comfortable alone.

 Here are just some of the things arts and crafts can help kids learn: